iimez/inference-server/README.md

 localModels.stop()
 ```

-Or, to start an OAI compatible HTTP server with two concurrent instances of the same model:
+Or, to launch an OpenAI-compatible HTTP server with two concurrent instances of the same model:

 ```ts http-api.ts
 import { InferenceServer, createExpressServer } from 'inference-server'